subhamoymahajan/in-silico-microscopy/README.md

 * `meus`: (float).
 Refractive index of specimen.
 * `tsO`: (float).
 Location of object focal plane below the coverslip in nanometers.
 * `psf_type`: (int).
 Default value is 0 is for Gandy PSF (Circular symmetry and depth-invariant).
 Value of 1 is for Gibson-Lanni and Modified-Gandy (Circular symmetry and depth-variant).

+Parameters for Noise:
+* `poi`: (float).
+Effectiveness of poison noise.
+Takes value between 0 and 1.
+0 is no noise whereas 1 is full poisson noise based on Lanza, A. et al. Image Restoration with Poisson-Gaussian Mixed Noise. *Comput.
+Methods Biomech.
+Biomed.
+Eng.
+Imaging Vis.* **2014**, 2 (1), 12–24.
+* `gauss`: (float).
+Variance of the 0-mean Gaussian noise.

 # Funding Sources
 This research was funded by Natural Science and Engineering Research Council of Canada through Tian Tang.
 My research was also funded by several scholarships, Mitacs Globalink Graduate Fellowship (2016-2019), RR Gilpin Memorial Scholarship (2019), Alberta Graduate Excellence Scholarship (2020), Sadler Graduate Scholarship (2020).